dokku-alt/dokku-alt/README.md

     esac

 A switch on the first argument is used to determine the hook.
 The rest of the arguments are whatever arguments are passed for that hook.
-It also receives STDIN if the hook passes it.
+It also receives STDIN if the trigger passes it.
 For any hook you don't care about in this plugin, you exit non-zero.

 ## Triggering plugin hooks